 This performance — recorded as that album and reggae in general were making a decisive impact upon the UK, followed by Europe and the rest of the world — resulted in Live!, a rare essential on-stage disc.
 I think there would have been an incredible vibe at this concert, it being like a coronation of sorts.
 The ebullience certainly spills over from the grooves and the fevered crowd.

 15. Nina Simone, Montreux Jazz Festival, Switzerland, July 3, 1976

 My Nina Simone fanaticism has grown and leapt through the years as I keep making my way back through her large and extraordinary catalogue.
 But where Nina was the most powerful was always on a stage in front of an audience, probably why she released so many live recordings in the 60s.
 And her live appearances from through the years are riveting and mesmerizing.

 To say that Simone was an “intense” performer doesn’t even begin to cut it.
-And there is no better example of that than this concert, thankfully filmed (largely in dramatic close-ups that make you feel like you are sitting beside her for this show).
+And there is no better example of that than this concert, thankfully filmed and largely in dramatic close-ups that make you feel like you are sitting beside her for this show.

 There are really only 5 tunes performed (she more or less just dances around to “African Mailman”), but most are dramatically elongated versions mixed with her stream-of-consciousness commentary.

 I have sat and watched this concert in its entirety many times and both the musical power and overall strangeness never gets any less compelling.
 I recently had a friend over who is a Nina fan and I put it on for us to watch, and while we were chatting a bit while watching at the start, we eventually just sat there watching, glued and silent.
 Truly powerful.

 If I had to see Nina, this is definitely the show I would have picked.
 As long as I didn’t have to go the bathroom (you will have to watch the video to understand).